geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Or may I hope my truth at length may move

-" Thy mind to pity for Alonzo's love ?"
+" Thy mind to pity for Alonzo's love?"

 " If this," I said, " can give thy bosom rest,
 " No love has enter'd Leonora's breast;
 " But wouldst thou hope to light the ardent flame,
 " This test of truth, and faith unchanged, I claim — u My father seeks those scenes of deadly strife,
-" Oh ! guard with filial care his sacred life; 760
+" Oh! guard with filial care his sacred life; 760

 " Shield his brave bosom from the threatening blade, a And turn the javelin from his hoary head.